 Place container in a full sun location.

-All that’s required for growing any variety of evergreen succulent is sandy soil and warm air temperatures.
+All that’s required for growing any variety of evergreen succulents is sandy soil and warm air temperatures.

 Succulents (cacti) come in various shapes and sizes, ranging from the small chick and hens to the tall and stately desert cactus.